ethnow/docs/README.md

 The integration works with the public Ethereum networks as well as private networks based on Ethereum compatible software like Consensys Quorum and Hyperledger Besu.

+The spoke is focused on the implementation of an integration that works on ServiceNow server-side, but the application contains example of integration on the client-side (where any type of integration library eg web3js, ethjs, ethers can be included in the ServiceNow front-end, including MetaMask injected web3js)

 All modules can operate in a totally self-contained way withing the ServiceNow instance, without the need of any external component, including the MID server.